 When studying at a large college, students often find themselves in classes with hundreds of other students.
 This is much unlike a smaller college, where class sizes usually stay under 50 students.
-When in large classes, students do not get the opportunity to ask questions like they do in small classes.
+When in large classes, students do not get the opportunity to ask questions as they do in small classes.
 Also, professors of large classes rarely get to know their students because there are too many.

-2) Teaching Done by TA’s
+2) Teaching Done by TAs

 3) No Freedom in Degree Curriculums

 Most larger colleges have strict degree curriculums that students must adhere to.
-In fact, student are almost never entitled to take courses that do not fall into a particular degree curriculum.
+In fact, students are almost never entitled to take courses that do not fall into a particular degree curriculum.
 At smaller colleges, students are provided flexibility in the courses that can take.
 Some even allow their students to design their own majors.